Tiffilore/advent-of-code/2020/day15/README.md

 I solved this puzzle without recursion to keep the stack minimal.
 With simple recursion, the second part exceeded the stack's capacity.
 I did not memorize all turns and corresponding spoken numbers, but for each spoken number only the last turn it was spoken.
 Still, the list of memorized spoken numbers is large.
-To illustrate this, I wrote a program to gather statistic data about
+To illustrate the growth in memory and thus execution time, I wrote a program to gather statistic data about

 predicate: